suvigyavijay/tiny-llm/book/src/week3-05-rag-pipeline.md

 [📚 Reading: Retrieval-Augmented Generation (RAG)](https://aws.amazon.com/what-is/retrieval-augmented-generation/)

-## Task 1: Implement the RAG Pipeline
+## Task: Implement the RAG Pipeline

 Your task is to implement a RAG pipeline that consists of a knowledge base, a retriever, and a generator.
+We have included tests for basic retrieval, no relevant documents, and multiple relevant documents.

 ```
 src/tiny_llm/rag.py